-- Manage scope creep, but do consider wider context esp. in bullying and safeguarding matters - Consider what you are going to write down and why & in particular the level of detail to be included in a decision/report.
-Should those involved be named? - Seek external advice/support and record it! - Keep a chronology and record decision-making and communications about the investigation, as well as the progress of the investigation itself - Inform those involved of the outcome if you can.
+- Manage scope creep, but do consider wider context (esp. in bullying and safeguarding matters) - Consider what you are going to write down and why (& in particular the level of detail to be included in a decision/report).
+Should those involved be named? - Seek external advice/support and record it! - Keep a chronology and include decision-making and communications about the investigation in it - If you can, inform those involved of the outcome.